ProgressNS/sidekick-docs/user-guide/run-app/debug-app.md

 ## Prerequisites

+* Verify that you have the latest official version of [iTunes](https://www.apple.com/itunes/download/).
 * Verify that you have connected at least one physical device to your system or you have a running Android emulator or iOS simulator.
 * For Android devices, verify that you have enabled USB debugging.
 For more information, see [Configure On-Device Developer Options](https://developer.android.com/studio/debug/dev-options.html) in the Android Studio User Guide.
 * Verify that the app deployed on the device is built in Debug configuration.